 Bredesen said he participated in the project to boost his resume and acquire practical knowledge of networks.
 “I have gained a little bit more experience in networking, which is something I want to do later in life,” he said.
 “And I decided to give it a shot, keep myself busy over the summer, and the bonus is I got paid for it.”

-Clark and Bredesen credited Mujeye with helping them this summer by structuring the research process, placing milestones along the way, and assisting them when challenges inevitably came up.
+Clark and Bredesen credited Mujeye with helping them last summer by structuring the research process, placing milestones along the way, and assisting them when challenges inevitably came up.
 The mentoring relationships are an important aspect of the FIREbird program, according to Hunter.

 “In mentored-research, students learn more than the specific skills or methods related to the project.
 They learn how to think like scholars and talk like scholars, and how to behave in research settings and among other researchers,” Hunter said.